panda-re/panda/panda/src/rr/MOZILLA_RR_DEBUGGING.md

 ## Replaying either of those Mozilla RRs

 When you replay a Mozilla rr recording, you do so from a gdb shell.

     rr replay recrep
     rr replay reprep

-Either of these will launch the shell which looks like
+Either of these will launch the rr gdb shell which looks like

     (rr)

 And from which you can set break points in the program that will eventually execute.
 Those break points also work under the magic new gdb command "rc" for reverse-continue.
 So you can run the replay forward and backward to debug.

 ## Running `diverge.py`